-Inland from Salvador, in former plantation country (the Recôncavo) there are charming, unspoilt backwater towns and ports.
-Over 300km inland is the forested Chapada Diamantina, studded with table-top mountains and run through with crystalline rivers and waterfalls: at its heart is the laid-back little town of Lençóis, base for visits and hikes in the area.
+Inland from Salvador, in former plantation country (the Recôncavo), there are charming, unspoilt backwater towns and ports.
+Over 300km inland from the coast is the forested Chapada Diamantina, studded with table-top mountains and run through with crystalline rivers and waterfalls: at its heart is the laid-back little town of Lençóis, an excellent base for visits and hikes in the area.

 Brazilian Portuguese, a more languid and musical version of Portugal’s mother tongue.

-Notes can be withdrawn from the many ATMs of Banco do Brasil, Bradesco and HSBC using a UK credit or debit card.
+Notes can be withdrawn from the many ATMs of Banco do Brasil, Bradesco and HSBC using a credit or debit card.
 There are international ATMs in the Pelourinho, the beach at Barra and at the airport.
 There are ATMs in Lençóis.
-Limits may be lower than your UK bank allows.
+Limits may be lower than your home bank allows.
 ATMs close at 10pm.

 There are flights from UK to Salvador with a change of ‘plane in Portugal.
 You can also get to Salvador with a change of ‘plane in the USA.
 Average flight time is 12 hours 40mins.
 It’s a 2 hour flight from Rio de Janeiro.
 Lençóis is a 7 hr drive from Salvador, or a 1hr flight.

-Carnival: 5 days in Feb/Mar, variable: 28 Feb – 4 Mar2014.
-The second largest in Brazil, with street processions, live bands playing Bahian pop music (axé and pagode), costume balls, over-indulgence and general frivolity.
+Carnival (Feb-Mar, variable): The second largest in Brazil, with street processions, live bands playing Bahian pop music (axé and pagode), costume balls, over-indulgence and general frivolity.